mozilla/addons-server/docs/topics/install-olympia/install-with-vagrant.rst

 Installing In A VM With Vagrant
 ===============================

-Instead of :doc:`installing Zamboni piecemeal <installation>` you can set it up in a virtual machine.
+Instead of :doc:`installing Olympia piecemeal <installation>` you can set it up in a virtual machine.
 This is an ideal way to get up and running quickly and to keep your dev system clean.
 At the time of this writing there are a few outstanding Vagrant / VirtualBox bugs that have blocked some people.
 But if it